The 10 Largest Cities in Australia: A Journey Across Urban Hubs

 5 – Adelaide, capital of the State of South Australia

 We now move to the south of Australia, where we find Adelaide and its 1,446,380 inhabitants.
-Its name was chosen by the colonisers in honour of Queen Adelaide of Saxony-Meiningen, wife of Wilhelm IV, and it is sometimes referred to as the “city of churches”, due to the many cults that have passed through this city, which have left behind countless religious buildings.
-It is a quiet city, with a rich cultural heritage, characterized by an understated elegance that well represents the typical Australian urban centre.
+Named by colonisers in honour of Queen Adelaide of Saxony-Meiningen, wife of Wilhelm IV, Adelaide is often referred to as the “city of churches” due to its many religious buildings.
+This peaceful city combines a rich cultural heritage with understated elegance, offering a quintessential Australian urban experience.

 6 – Canberra, the capital of Australia